 Scholarships must be accepted in writing no later than May 15th.
-Awards that are declined will be re-offered to the next eligible applicant on the ranked list made as of April 1st.
+Awards that are declined will be re-offered to the next eligible applicant on the ranked list.

 - The Fred Bagnall Memorial Scholarships

 - The Ronald J. Baker Scholarship

 - The Marilyn Buist Memorial Scholarship

 - The Gertrude Cotton Memorial Scholarships

 - The Alberta McNab Daley Estate Scholarships

 - UPEI Faculty Association Scholarships

 - University of Prince Edward Island Scholarships